shalomb/shalomb/cv/cv.md

 **Senior Software Engineer in Test, Quality Assurance**, Enterprise Desktop and Apps.

-_Skills :_ CloudStack/CloudPlatform • XenServer/Hyper-V/ESX • Citrix XenDesktop • Windows Server 2008/2012/2016 • Windows XP/Vista/7/8/8.x/10 • SQL Server 2008/2012 • Debian/CentOS Linux • Puppetlabs Razor/iPXE • PowerShell • Perl, Bash, Ruby • Dell Compellent • HP StorageWorks * Cisco Nexus, 2960s/g/x • HP Prioliant, Dell PowerEdge
+_Skills :_ Citrix CloudStack/CloudPlatform • XenServer/Hyper-V/ESX • Citrix XenDesktop • Windows Server 2008/2012/2016 • Windows XP/Vista/7/8/8.x/10 • SQL Server 2008/2012 • Debian/CentOS Linux • Puppetlabs Razor/iPXE • PowerShell • Perl, Bash, Ruby • Dell Compellent • HP StorageWorks * Cisco Nexus, 2960s/g/x • HP Prioliant, Dell PowerEdge

 * Designer/DevOps engineer of the private cloud (based on [Citrix CloudPlatform](https://www.citrix.com/products/cloudplatform/)/[XenServer](https://www.citrix.com/products/xenserver/)) used as a deployment platform to facilitate QA activities of 65+ internal teams.
-* Involved in the design, development and provisioning of stock and bespoke dev/test environments for integration and regression testing using technologies across the stack (cloud resources, virtual machines, hypervisors, storage and networking, applications and profiles).
-This included the backend implementation of platforms for customer demos/roadshows e.g. [Citrix Summit/Synergy](http://www.citrixsummit.com/)
+* Involved in the design, development and provisioning of self-service dev/test environments for integration and regression testing using technologies across the stack (cloud resources, virtual machines, hypervisors, storage and networking, applications and profiles).
+Also involved in setting up the backend for customer demos/roadshows e.g. [Citrix Summit](http://www.citrixsummit.com/).
 * Member of the core automation team whose remit it is to develop and support the internal test automation framework that underpins quality assurance strategies of the [Citrix Desktop and App virtualization](https://www.citrix.com/solutions/desktop-virtualization/overview.html) suites.
-My role within the team is the development lead for the Perl components of the framework to support Linux and Mac end-points.
+Development lead for the Perl components of the framework to support Linux and Mac end-points.
-* Other activities included support, triage and troubleshooting of, often complex, issues in infrastructure and test environments; application of agile methodologies to evolve both code and infrastructure, procurement and lifecycle maintenance of hardware and software, technical training.
-Library Code, Reporting, Delivery.
+* Other activities included support, triage and troubleshooting of, often complex, issues in infrastructure and test environments; application of agile methodologies to evolve both code and infrastructure, procurement and lifecycle maintenance of hardware and software, technical training, etc.

 _May 2007 - Dec 2007_ • **Crystal Amusements Ltd** • Leicester Square, London, United Kingdom

 **Support Engineer/Systems Administrator**

-_Skills :_ Hardware/Software Administration and Troubleshooting, Staging and Rollouts, Network Administration - NetGear Switching, DHCP/DNS, Caching Proxies, Linux, Windows XP/2003, Customer Support.
+_Skills :_ Hardware/Software Administration and Troubleshooting, Staging and Rollouts, Network Administration - NetGear Switching, DHCP/DNS, Caching Proxies, Windows XP/2003, Linux, Norton Ghost, Customer Support.

-* Responsible for the technical operations of 70+ internet kiosks, printers, scanners and fax solutions, etc.
+* Responsible for the technical operations of 90+ internet kiosks, printers, scanners and fax solutions, etc.
+* Managed the staging of software and hardware rollouts, regular backups, maintenance and security.
+* Other activities included customer support, triage and troubleshooting, technical training, etc.

 _Jan 2007 - May 2007_ • **[Sterling Limousines (UK) Ltd](http://sterlinglimousines.co.uk/)** • Richmond, Surrey, United Kingdom

 **LAMP Developer, Perl/PostGres**

-_Skills :_ Perl, Apache/mod_perl, Postgresql 8, Debian Linux, xHTML, CSS, Prototype JS,
+_Skills :_ Perl, Apache/mod_perl, Postgresql 8, Debian Linux, xHTML, CSS, Prototype JS, Bash, Mercurial
-        Bash, Mercurial

 * Developed an online presence and booking system for integration with other management systems.